MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 ![All Your Apps](./images/mg-portal-1.png)

-The back-end migration of CodePush into App Center was completed on June 2nd, 2017.
-If any of your apps were made before this, you'll have to specify the OS and Platform of the app.
+The back-end migration of CodePush was completed on June 2, 2017.
+If any of your apps were made before this date, you'll have to specify the OS and Platform of the app.

 ![Import](./images/mg-portal-2.png)